ozanMSFT/pytorch-wiki/The-Ultimate-Guide-to-PyTorch-Contributions.md

 ----

 ## All the ways to contribute
 There are many ways to contribute to the PyTorch project, and we value them all.
 Most open source contributors start with small improvements, and ramp up the scale of their work as they become more familiar with the project and the community.
+Here are some pathways to becoming a PyTorch contributor, listed in no particular order:

 <details>
 <summary><h3><b>Community Discussions</b></h3></summary>